roysylvanus/vivakenya/README.md

-- 👋 Hi, I’m Roy Sylvanus but my user name. is @vivakenya.
+- 👋 Hi, I’m Roy Sylvanus.
 I am a Mobile & Web App developer with proficiency in Java, Kotlin & Swift code.
 I have worked on Android & iOS Apps
 - 🌱 I’m currently learning how to integrate financial payment gateways to my mobile applications.
 - 💞️ I’m looking to collaborate on any new projects.
 - 📫 How to reach me.
 Just mail me on vicevanus@gmail.com